 If multiple AS views are defined in the bgpd configuration, then you must enter which view you want to use for this configuration.
-This is not mandatory.
+It is not mandatory.

-• Zebra Local Blackhole
+Local Blackhole

-Check if you need the local black-hole feature quagga zebra.
-This is a rarely used feature.
+Check if you need the local black-hole feature in quagga or zebra.